SharpBit/brawlstats/README.rst

 | This library is a sync and async wrapper the unofficial `Brawl Stars API`_.
 | Please note that both this API and wrapper are both still in beta, so there will be frequent breaking changes.
+| To keep up with API changes, discussions, and status, I recommend you join the `discord server`_.

 Features
 ~~~~~~~~

-- Covers the full API
+- Covers all of the API endpoints.
-- Easy to use async or sync client
+- Use the same client for sync and async usage.
-- Helper functions for access to other game files
+- Helper functions to access other game files such as maps and audio files.
+- Easy to use with an object oriented design.

 Installation
 ~~~~~~~~~~~~